okrg/studio-shed/wp-content/plugins/woo-auto-coupons/readme.txt

 This plugin works with an unlimited number of coupons.

 = Why isn't my coupon auto-applying? =
 The coupon will apply only when conditions are met.
 This includes conditions in the WooCommerce coupon settings under Usage Restriction and Usage Limits.
 For instance, the coupon expiration date (if set) must be in the future.
+If a previously auto-applied coupon is manually removed from the cart, it will not auto apply again unless another coupon has been added and removed.

 = How can I troubleshoot my coupons? =
 To troubleshoot, you must be logged in as an administrator.
 Visit the cart page and add /?troubleshoot to the URL in the address bar.
 This will list all auto-apply coupons and the status.